mikestead/bitbucket-changelog/README.md

 # Bitbucket Changelog

-##### Currently supported Bitbucket Server, _not Cloud_.
+##### Currently supports Bitbucket Server, _not Cloud_.

 Maintain a changelog of merged pull requests to master branch since the last release.
 Can be integrated into your automated release cycle.

-Includes child pull requests from those that went into master, so if you run feature branches which have story/fix branches of them, these will be listed too.
+Includes child pull requests from those that went into master, so if you run feature branches which have story/fix branches off them, these will be listed too.

 ### Installation